davecrump/avc2ts/README.md

 # avc2ts
-Tailored Copy of F5OEO's avc2ts for use in Portsdown Transmitter
+Tailored Copy of F5OEO's avc2ts for use in Portsdown 4 Transmitter with 7 inch touchscreen

 Thanks to Evariste for the original code here: https://github.com/F5OEO/avc2ts
 ```